Skip to content

 What ROI can a sharp bettor realistically sustain?

 Long-run winning bettors usually live in the low single digits per bet.
-A 1% to 5% ROI can be very strong when it is measured across a large sample with consistent staking and real market prices.
+A 1% to 5% return on investment can be very strong when it is measured across a large sample with consistent staking and real market prices.

 That may sound modest, but sports betting is a thin-edge business.
 The serious desk is trying to beat efficient prices repeatedly, not post one spicy screenshot after a 7-0 weekend.